Avoid leaving your data unsecure by learning from the largest cyber security breaches of 2020.

 JustPark Data Breach –February 2020

 In an isolated incident, details of 4,500 JustPark (Belfast-based parking software) users were published online, including names, contact details and vehicle information.
-The number of businesses paying for parking and their parking history was also left unsecured.
-As this was an isolated incident no formal report was filed.
+The number of businesses paying for parking and their parking history were also left unsecured.
+As this was an isolated incident, no formal report was filed.

 Rail Network and C3UK Data Breach – March 2020